luontola/elite-dangerous-gremlin/README.md

 1. Travel mode: full throttle range, hardpoints retracted
 2. Maneuver mode: compressed throttle range, hardpoints retracted
 3. Combat mode: compressed throttle range, hardpoints deployed

+### SRV mode throttle

+In an SRV, the throttle is controlled with pedals like a car.
+The right rudder pedal's toe break is forward, and the left rudder pedal's toe break is backward.
+This feels more natural than using the throttle handle.

+The SRV (Scarab) accelerates by default too quickly.
+To make it easier to drive slowly, I apply a curve to the throttle.
+The curve gives more precision at low speeds.

+### SRV mode steering

+I use the joystick for steering the SRV.
+Not quite a car's steering wheel, but quite natural.

+But if the SRV turret is deployed, I use the joystick for rotating the turret.
+To enable steering the SRV while the turret is deployed, in that mode I steer the SRV with rudder pedals.
+Like an airplane on the ground.
+Not natural, but works in a pinch.

+(I use the joystick also for the SRV's pitch and roll.
+The roll and steering bindings don't conflict because one works only on the ground, and the other in the air.)

 ### Galaxy and system maps on a 3-way switch